jeffaudi/deeplearning.earth/content/about/_index.md

 ![](img/portfolio/thanks.jpg)

-Thanks to Unsplash for the awesome photographs ;)
+Thanks to [Unsplash](https://unsplash.com/) for the awesome photographs ;)

-Thanks to Kraiklyn for the themes and hugo for providing such great tools!
+Thanks to [Kraiklyn](https://themes.gohugo.io/kraiklyn/) for the theme and [Hugo](https://gohugo.io/) for providing such great tools!

-And thanks to my company Airbus for making work on these exiting satellites images for the last 30 years.
+And thanks to my company [Airbus](https://intelligence-airbusds.com) for making work on these exciting satellites images for the last 30 years.